 Betsy (Stewart) Longoria is originally from Napa, CA, where she participated in theater productions at her high schools (Vintage High School and New Technology High School) and local community college (Napa Valley College).
 From an early age, Betsy had a strong desire to be on stage, and looked up to such performers at Bette Midler, Gene Kelly, and Julie Andrews.

-After testing out acting and enjoying her experiences in several productions, she discovered a true love of being in charge backstage by accident during her high school production of Willy Wonka and the Chocolate Factory.
+After testing out acting and enjoying her experiences in several productions, she discovered a true love of being in charge backstage during her high school production of Willy Wonka and the Chocolate Factory.
 She went on to stage manage several other productions, eventually directing Curtain Going Up for a final project her senior year.

 College brought Betsy first to UC Santa Cruz, and then to CSU Monterey Bay in 2000.
 There she discovered a team of instructors and students who created exciting new theater productions, integrating film, media, and live video into stage productions.
 Betsy landed the role of Stage Manager for Twilight, Los Angeles, 1992, where she learned the in-depth approach to Stage Management for multi-media productions.
 She graduated in 2004 with a major in theater and minor in business, with the goal of owning her own community theater.